Agriculture in New Zealand: Future of New Zealand agriculture

 There are two main views on the immediate future of New Zealand agriculture.
 One is that, due to fast-rising consumer demand in India and China, the world is entering a golden age for commodities, and New Zealand is well placed to take advantage of this.
 The other view is that New Zealand will only gain limited rewards from this boom because of increasing production competition from developing countries.
 For New Zealand to remain competitive, farmers will either have to intensify production to remain commodity producers (increasing stock and fertiliser per hectare) or, instead, become producers of higher value, more customised products.

 AgResearch Ltd (New Zealand's largest Crown Research Institute) believes that new technologies will allow New Zealand farmers to double their output by 2020, while simultaneously reducing greenhouse-gas emissions and other detrimental environmental impacts associated with farming practices.

+Joint research by Healthier Lives and Our Land and Water examined agricultural scenarios aimed at optimising a healthy diet while minimising nitrate and phosphate water pollution.
+They suggested that New Zealand could meet its environmental goals by changing land use in parts of the country that would otherwise be unable to meet water-quality targets, for example as a result of agricultural contamination.
+This research was included in a Ministerial briefing to support a New Zealand National Food Strategy.

+Joint research by Our Land and Water and Deep South identified vulnerabilities for the main farming systems in New Zealand under projected climate scenarios.
+Results showed a general pattern of climate suitability for crops moving south, and animal health issues intensifying and also moving south.
+This information is available at the Data Supermarket.

 Impact on New Zealand culture

 Rural New Zealand has affected the culture of New Zealand.

 Country Calendar is a factual television programme about farming methods and country life, and is watched by both rural and urban New Zealanders.
-The show first premièred on 6 March 1966, and is the country's longest-running locally-made television series.
+The show first premièred on 6 March 1966, and is the country's longest-running locally made television series.

 The gumboot, a waterproof boot commonly used by farmers and others, is a cultural icon with Taihape hosting an annual Gumboot Day.
 Fred Dagg, a comedy character created by John Clarke, was a stereotypical farmer wearing a black singlet, shorts and gumboots.

 Number 8 wire is used for fencing and has become part of the cultural lexicon.
 It is used for all manner of tasks and it describes the do it yourself mentality of New Zealanders.